marcoguerri/broadcom-optionrom/README.md

 them.

 # Limitations
-The tool has the following limitations, some of which are [further analyzed in the corresponding post](https://marcoguerri.github.io/reversing/msdos/2023/02/04/broadcom-pxe-write.html)
+The tool has the following limitations, some of which are [further analyzed in the corresponding post](https://marcoguerri.github.io/reversing/msdos/2023/02/04/broadcom-pxe-write.html):
+* It doesn't implement any type of NVRAM space look-up.
+It just searches for PXE entry in the directory and stores the new OptionROM starting from the same offset.
+It really doesn't care if in the process, anything else might be overwritten.
+This is obvioulsy super naive, and implementing a proper [space look-up algorithm as described in the post](https://marcoguerri.github.io/reversing/msdos/2023/02/04/broadcom-pxe-write.html), would not be difficult.
+I have gotten around to implementing this yet.
 * It doesn't rewrite VendorID nor DeviceID in the OptionROM header based on the device we are working on.
 These two fields must be populated correctly at OptionROM build time.